The Road Less Traveled

 Like solar powered roads!
 How brilliant is that?
 Rather than simply losing all that space to roads, even when they’re not in use, by converting them to solar cells they can actually generate power.

 A novel way to put to use all that single serve plastic (see also Finding Opportunity in Plastic Waste), and convert it to something more long term.
-Discarded plastics still have utility and can already replace some of the bitumen currently needed for road building and repair (see How Stuff Works).
+It comes as no surprise that discarded plastics still have utility.
+Our plastic waste can already replace some of the bitumen currently needed for road building and repair (see How Stuff Works).

 Grass Covered Parking